Bangkok BRT: History

 Plans for a bus rapid transit system in Bangkok were made in 2004 by the Bangkok Metropolitan Administration and the Ministry of Transport's Office of Transport and Traffic Policy and Planning.
 In 2005, the BMA settled on a master plan consisting of fourteen BRT routes.
 Construction began in 2007 on the first route, Sathorn–Ratchaphruek.
-The route opened for trial operation on 29 May 2010 and officially inagurated on 14 February 2011 with 12 stations.
+The route opened for trial operation on 29 May 2010 and officially inaugurated on 14 February 2011 with 12 stations.

 The government also planned additional four routes to open before 2013: Mo Chit – Government Complex – Nonthaburi, Sathorn – Suk Sawat, Don Mueang – Min Buri–Suvarnabhumi, and Min Buri – Srinagarindra – Samrong.
 However, plans were progressively dropped beginning with the announcement in September 2010 that the Mo Chit-Government Complex route was going to be cancelled.

 From its onset, the Bangkok BRT suffered from low ridership and financial losses.
 For these reasons, the BMA contemplated closing the route in early 2017.
 An opinion survey conducted by the BMA found that there was enough demand for the service to be retained.
 In March 2017 the Governor of Bangkok announced the service would continue, but that the fare would be raised to 15 THB. and changed operator to Bangkok Mass Transit System Public Company Limited.

 On 2 February 2024, BTSC won the BMA's bid to operate and develop the BRT system.
 The existing route is expected to extend from Sathorn to Lumphini MRT station with an additional service to CentralPlaza Rama III shopping mall.
 As part of the bid, BTSC was assigned to procure electric buses with doors to accommodate both the current high-level platforms and for street-level.
 Two new infill stations are also planned to be built: Yaek Chan - Naradhiwas Rajanagarindra (between B3-B4) and Yaek Naradhiwas Rajanagarindra - Ratchadaphisek (between B4-B5).

 From opening until 2024, Bangkok BRT had been operated using Sunlong SLK6125CNG high-floor buses.
 New electric buses built by CRRC were deployed on the line on 1 September 2024.
 Additional changes included the commissioning of two infill stations, Thanon Chan Neau (B3a) and Thanon Chan Tai (B4a).
 These changes were expected to increase ridership to 13,000 passengers daily.
 In conjunction with the changes, fares were suspended for the first two months until November 2024.
 Since then, fares have been capped at a flat rate of 15 THB.